aws-samples/shopfloor-connectivity/docs/core/tuning-configuration.md

 ---
 ### ChannelSizePerMetricsProvider
-Buffer size per metrics provider used for internal metrics processor
+Specifies the buffer size allocated for each metrics provider in the internal metrics processor.
+The default value is 1000 items.
+You can increase this value if you encounter timeouts on **MetricsProcessor:metricsChannel.** Alternatively, you can decrease it to reduce memory consumption.
+This setting helps balance the throughput of metrics processing with memory utilization.

 **Type**: Int

 Default is 1000

-Increment when getting timeouts on MetricsProcessor:metricsChannel, reduce to limit memory use

 ---
 ### MaxConcurrentSourceReaders
-Max number of sources read concurrently by an SFC Schedule
+Defines the maximum number of data sources that can be read simultaneously by a single SFC Schedule.
+The default value is 5 concurrent source readers.
+This setting controls the level of parallel processing when reading from multiple data sources, helping to balance system resource utilization and performance.

 **Type**: Int